Allie LaForce Biography

 Allie LaForce Net Worth

-The talented host and journalist, Allie, earns a net estimated income of $ 3 million USD, through her journalism, modeling, and her career as a host.
-She is really passionate about her work and works hard and is known to give a different topic and content every time she is seen on the screen.
+The talented host and journalist, Allie, earns a net estimated income of $ 3 million USD, through her journalism, modeling, and career as a host.
+She is really passionate about her work and works hard, and is known to give a different topic and content every time she is seen on the screen.

 Trivia

-• Allie played five games of basketball in her freshman year under the head coach Semeka Randall and a guard on the Bobcats women’s basketball team.
+• Allie played five games of basketball in her freshman year under the head coach Semeka Randall and was a guard on the Bobcats women’s basketball team.

 • Allie worked as a sideline reporter in Las Vegas for NBA Tv at the time of the NBA Summer League.